GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 We built a graph designed to describe, as accurately as possible, the relationships between articles.
 Analyzing the structure of this graph naturally led to the identification of the most relevant research communities.
 Each community was labeled using a vector of five medical disciplines.

-A clear example is the SARS-CoV community, represented by the vector [‘Infectious Disease’, ‘Immunology’, ‘Pulmonology’, ‘Epidemiology’, ‘Virology’], with over 71,000 articles (with declared COI), and a peak of more than 17,000 articles in 2021 (dropping to around 8,600 in 2024).
+A clear example is the <strong>SARS-CoV community</strong>, represented by the vector [‘Infectious Disease’, ‘Immunology’, ‘Pulmonology’, ‘Epidemiology’, ‘Virology’], with over <strong>71,000 articles</strong> (with declared COI), and a peak of more than 17,000 articles in 2021 (dropping to around 8,600 in 2024).

 To assess corporate interest in more specific medical areas, we analyzed the percentage of occurrence of one or more companies within the COI statements associated with each community.